CompositionalIT/talk-kandddinsky/slides/index.md

 * Only **4 possible ways** to interpret *ich liebe dich*
 * **4 conjungations** account for all 16 combinations
 * German also provides a third "dimension" for informal / formal
+* German also has a third "neuter" gender

 ---